-- a. uphold the letter and spirit of the code of conduct set out in this Section and discharge their duties in a manner that will inspire public confidence in the abilities and integrity of the board; - b. unless they have a reasonable excuse, attend every board meeting;

-- c. not interfere with the police department's operational decisions and responsibilities or with the day-to-day operation of the police department, including the recruitment and promotion of officers; - d. keep confidential any information disclosed or discussed at a board meeting; - e. not claim to speak on behalf of the Board unless authorized by the Chair to do so; - f. discharge their duties loyally, faithfully, impartially and according to the Act, any other Act and any regulation, rule or by-law; - g. discharge their duties in a manner that respects the dignity of individuals and is in accordance with the Human Rights Act and the [Canadian] Charter of Rights and Freedoms (Canada); - h. not use their position inappropriately to advance their interests or the interests of any person or organization with whom or with which they are associated; - i. immediately resign from the Board if applying for employment with a police department, including employment on contract or on fee for service; - j. refrain from engaging in professional or personal conduct that could discredit or compromise the integrity of the Board or the police department; - k. if their conduct or performance is the subject of investigation or inquiry, temporarily withdraw from all Board activities and duties as a member of the Board until the completion of the investigation or inquiry. - (2) If the chair or the majority of the Board determines that a Board member has breached the code of conduct for Board members, the Board must record that determination in its minutes. - (3) On determining that a Board member has breached the code of conduct for Board members, the board may take one or more of the following actions: - a. issue a reprimand to the Board member; - b. order a period of suspension for the Board member; - c. recommend to the Minister or the council that the Board member be dismissed under subsection 44(7) of the Act.
+- S 79 (1) A board member must do all of the following: - a. uphold the letter and spirit of the code of conduct set out in this Section and discharge their duties in a manner that will inspire public confidence in the abilities and integrity of the board; - b. unless they have a reasonable excuse, attend every board meeting; - c. not interfere with the police department's operational decisions and responsibilities or with the day-to-day operation of the police department, including the recruitment and promotion of officers; - d. keep confidential any information disclosed or discussed at a board meeting; - e. not claim to speak on behalf of the board unless authorized by the chair of the board to do so; - f. discharge their duties loyally, faithfully, impartially and according to the Act, any other Act and any regulation, rule or by-law; - g. discharge their duties in a manner that respects the dignity of individuals and is in accordance with the Human Rights Act and the [Canadian] Charter of Rights and Freedoms (Canada); - h. not use their position inappropriately to advance their interests or the interests of any person or organization with whom or with which they are associated; - i. immediately resign from the board if applying for employment with a police department, including employment on contract or on fee for service; - j. refrain from engaging in professional or personal conduct that could discredit or compromise the integrity of the board or the police department; - k. if their conduct or performance is the subject of investigation or inquiry, temporarily withdraw from all board activities and duties as a member of the board until the completion of the investigation or inquiry.

+(2) If the chair or the majority of the board determines that a board member has breached the code of conduct for board members, the board must record that determination in its minutes.

+(3) On determining that a board member has breached the code of conduct for board members, the board may take one or more of the following actions:

+- a. issue a reprimand to the board member; - b. order a period of suspension for the board member; - c. recommend to the Minister or the council that the board member be dismissed under subsection 44(7) of the Act.